CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ### Relocating After Loss of Tracking

 In cases where the scan is interrupted due to loss of tracking or the app going to the background, the SDK will now attempt to relocate and continue the scan.
 This is achieved by prompting the user to return to a previously scanned area, so that the SDK can reestablish tracking.
+If the relocation is not successful in 60 seconds the scan is aborted.

 ### Scene Reconstruction